shin-sforzando/next-boilerplate/README.md

 `npx shadcn-ui@latest add` to add component into `src/components/ui`.

+Storybook templates can be obtained from [GitHub](https://github.com/shadcn-ui/ui/pull/1561/files).
+In the future, it will likely be included when components are added.

 ### Launch Dev Server

 `npm run dev` to launch development server on `http://0.0.0.0:3000/`.